All The Ways We Could Grow: Installation

 A bedroom installation by Travis Alabanza and Denny Kaulbach

 Artists and childhood friends Travis Alabanza and Denny Kaulbach invite you into their pink fantasy bedroom refuge.
 Through wall text, lipstick scrawled mirrors and diaries, this poetic installation takes you into a re-imagined teenage world.
 This is a space where you are free to explore who you would be if no one was watching, ask questions you might be afraid of, try on clothes, take a nap in the bed, or simply relax and not know the answers.
-The installation will be unveiled on Thursday 21 February 2019 at our Season Launch Party.
-It will be accessible throughout the Season during our programmed events, and on specific evenings to be announced soon.
+The installation was unveiled on 21 February 2019 at Free Word’s All The Ways We Could Grow Season Launch Party.
+You can watch the Launch Party highlight video here.

 Travis Alabanza is a writer, performer and theatre maker who is shaping much of the UK conversation around trans politics.
 They were the youngest ever artist in residence at Tate, have performed at The V&A, ICA and Roundhouse and presented talks at universities in the UK and internationally.